My-UofE/ECM1410-Workshop-07-Instructions/README.md

-When completed compile and run `TestCylinder1.java` to test your classes.
+When all 5 tasks are completed you should be able to compile and run `TestCylinder1.java` to test your classes.

 **NOTE** It is important to note that a subclass is not a subset of a superclass.
 In fact a subclass is a *superset* of the superclass.
 This is because a subclass inherits all the variables and methods of the superclass, and in addition extends the superclass by providing more variables and methods.